 The City of Rocklin seeks to promote the use of public transit through development conditions requiring park-and-ride lots, and bus turnouts.
 Bike lanes are typically required along arterial and collector streets.
-In the vicinity of the project there are existing Class II bike facilities along Lonetree Boulevard and Sunset Boulevard.
-The proposed project does not conflict with these bike lane locations or with other policies or programs promoting alternative transportation.
+In the vicinity of the project there are existing Class II bike facilities on Atherton Road, Lonetree Boulevard and West Oaks Boulevard adjoining the project.
+The project does not conflict with these bike lane locations or with other policies or programs promoting alternative transportation.
 Transit service in the project vicinity is provided by Placer County Transit (PCT).
-The bus route closest to the project site is the Lincoln/Rocklin/Sierra College which runs a continuous route between Lincoln and Sierra College, with stops nearest the project site being near the intersection of Sunset Boulevard and Lonetree Boulevard.
+The bus route closest to the project site is the Lincoln/Rocklin/Sierra College which runs a continuous route between Lincoln and Sierra College, with stops nearest the project site being at Sunset Boulevard/Lonetree Boulevard.
 The project does not conflict with these bus route or stop locations or other policies or programs promoting alternative transportation.
-The proposed project is evaluated by City staff to assess potential conflicts with adopted policies, plans or programs regarding public transit, bicycle and pedestrian facilities and whether proposed projects would decrease the performance or safety of such facilities.
-Through these reviews and any required changes, there will be a less than significant alternative modes of transportation impact and the project will not conflict with programs, plans, ordinances or policies related to transit, bicycle or pedestrian facilities.